-This light comes on when the exterior lamps are in use, except when only the Daytime Running Lamps (DRL) are active.
-See Exterior Lamp Controls ⇔ 145.
+This light comes on when the exterior lamps are in use.
+See Exterior Lamp Controls

 Cruise Control Light

 The cruise control light is white when the cruise control is on and ready, and turns green when the cruise control is set and active.